LangYeastEvoLab/secret_santa_2018/README.md

   - (+) indicate prototrophy
   - (-) indicates auxotrophy

-  4) Run the Determine_santa.R script with updated strain_properties.txt as an argument
+  4) Enter the following commands

   *Note for our windows users - first ensure R is in your path by:
   going to Control Panel -> Edit the system environment variables